Jin-HoMLee/ai-wedding-planner/backend/README.md

 - `tasksController.js`: Handles task CRUD operations

 Each controller exports functions for: get all, get by ID, create, update, and delete.
 These are used by the corresponding route files in `src/routes/` for clean separation of concerns and easier testing/maintenance.

 ---

+## Validation Approach

+We use a layered validation strategy for robust, user-friendly, and secure APIs:

+- **express-validator** is used in route definitions to validate and sanitize incoming request data.
+This provides immediate, user-friendly error messages and prevents invalid data from reaching your business logic or database.
+- **Mongoose schema validation** is enforced at the model/database level.
+This acts as a final safeguard, ensuring data integrity even if data is inserted or updated from sources other than your API (e.g., scripts, admin tools, or bugs in your route logic).

+**Why both?**

+- express-validator gives fast feedback and avoids unnecessary database operations.
+- Mongoose validation protects your database from all sources of invalid data.

+> Note: express-validator uses `min`/`max` for string length, while Mongoose uses `minlength`/`maxlength`.
+These are functionally equivalent for our use case.

+---